slbabin/shopping-list4/README.md

 ## User story testing
 ##### About The app
 *As a User I want to understand what the app is about.*
-- On the app start page there is information that cleary tells the user the purpose of the app.
+- On the app start page there is information that- cleary tells the user the purpose of the app.

 ##### Register
 *As a User I can Create an account so that I can add my items to the shopping list.*